RAM & Transfer Register

 ^^ | } ROM & Stack

-The UM61512A RAM has all-in-one I/O data pins, which means that, using the appropriate control pins, it can either, be written to, or output data using the same pins.
+The UM61512A RAM has all-in-one I/O data pins.
+With the appropriate control pins, it can either receive or output data through the same pins.

 In Run Mode (PGM node is HIGH)